Travelers

 5 Ways Hotel Rooms Can Enhance Your Yoga Practice

 • #4 Walls.
-Ok, let’s face it, maybe you have a wall at home, and maybe you don’t that you can kick up into handstand, or try L pose on.
+Ok, let’s face it, maybe you have a wall at home, and maybe you don’t think you can kick up into handstand, or try L pose on.
 But every hotel I’ve stayed in has plenty of wall space.
-And usually the wallpaper is stain proof.
+And usually, the wallpaper is stain proof.
 You’re alone, in a hotel, might as well kick up to handstand, try out L pose, put on music or yogaglo, and find a class that utilizes wall space.

 Tara Judelle is a certified Anusara yoga instructor who has taught both nationally and internationally for over 10 years.
 Inspired by the work of Bonnie Bainbridge Cohen’s Body Mind Centering approach, as well as her in-depth studies with Sally Kempton, Carlos Pomeda and Paul Muller-Ortega, Tara utilizes the tools of experiential anatomy, along with a lucid and creative presentation of the yogic tradition, to discover our movement vocabulary, leading students on a progressive and co-creative journey within the multi-faceted play of perceptual awareness.
 You can practice with her on YogaGlo.